Keeping Up With Mental Health During Stressful Times

 We’re pretty sure we can guess what’s on your mind and everyone’s mind at this point, the COVID-19 virus.
 Mere weeks after reports of spreading virus, the global pandemic Coronavirus, or COVID-19, has now spread to more than 100 countries as travel nearly comes to a halt and governments race to respond.

 In the State of Colorado, Governor Jared Polis has declared a state of emergency, called for the cancellation of all large events and long-term school closures across the state, and closed all ski resorts.
-Most recently in Denver, all Denver Rec Centers, DMVs, retail stores, and table service for all restaurants and bars have been closed, and the rest of the state followed suit.
+Most recently, all Denver Rec Centers, DMVs, retail stores, and table service for all restaurants and bars have been closed.

 What We Can Do

 We all have a roommate in our head, and it’s our mind.
 In these times, our little mental roommate is badgering us with doubt, fear and ‘what if’ scenarios that can drive us crazy!